Festival date: Thursday 11th to Sunday 14th February 2016

 Festival location: Various venues Barcelona

 The Santa Eulàlia festival programme features more than activities concerts, processions, open house events and other activities of all kinds, mostly for children.
 The festival takes place at many venues all over Barcelona but it is mostly in the Ciutat Vella old city of Barcelona.
-The programme for the Santa Eulalia festiival includes many typical Catalan traditions like parades with "gegants" and other fantasy figures.
-You can see castellers human tower building, Catalan folk dancing sardanas, correfoc fire-runs and many other activities including story-telling, puppets, family workshops, talks, concerts and more.
+The programme for the Santa Eulalia festiival includes many typical Catalan traditions like parades withgegants and other fantasy figures.
+You can seecastellers human tower building, Catalan folk dancing sardanas, correfoc fire-runs and many other activities including story-telling, puppets, family workshops, talks, concerts and more.
 Many museums have an open house day during Santa Eulalia and some are free to visit during the entire festival period.
-Once again in 2015 you can enjoy the the festival of light LlumBCN - Barcelona Light Festival during the Santa Eulalia festival days.
+Museums are also taking part by holding open days.
+Once again in 2016 you can enjoy the the festival of light LlumBCN - Barcelona Light Festival during the Santa Eulalia festival days.
+The light festival, Llum BCN transforms various spots around the old medieval Ciutat Vella district with 24 light installations and visitor routes through 14 medieval palace courtyards,

 Some highlights Festival Santa Eulàlia